 How To Convert Agricultural Land For Residential Use

 Your absolute ownership over an agricultural land parcel notwithstanding, you could not use this land to build residences unless the government grants you permission to do that.
-Under the provisions of the law, fertile agricultural land could only be used for agricultural purposes.
+Under the provisions of the law in India, fertile agricultural land could only be used for agricultural purposes and nothing else.
 To use it for a purpose other than that i.e. residential, commercial or industrial use, the owner has to seek an approval from the authorities concerned and change the “land use”.
 Unless this procedure is followed, you would be undertaking an illegal activity if you built a residence or ran a business on farm land in India.

 Procedure for conversion of agriculture property

-Land is a state subject, and laws governing it are different in each state.
+In India, land is a state subject, and, consequently, laws governing it are different in each state.
 Depending on the state you reside in, you have to approach either the revenue department or the planning authority in your city to convert your agricultural land for residential purposes.
 In states such as Maharashtra, Karnataka, Rajasthan and Uttar Pradesh, for instance, land owners have to approach the revenue departments of their cities for the conversion.

 In districts of Rajasthan, for example, the tehsildar could grant permission for conversion of agriculture land for residential use for parcels measuring up to 2,500 square metre.
 Developers planning to build housing projects on agricultural land, on the other hand, have to seek approval from the sub-divisional officer (where total area does not exceed 10,000 sqm) or collector (where total area does not exceed ceiling areas) or the state government (where total area exceeds ceiling area).
 Similarly, approval from the sub-divisional officer, the collector and the state government must be sought if the land has to be converted for commercial purposes.